-The table below presents details about the cumulative net DVA gains/(losses) included in accumulated other comprehensive income.
+The table below presents information about the cumulative net debt valuation adjustment (DVA) gains/(losses) included in accumulated other comprehensive income.

 As As of

-February November
+August November

 \$ in millions 2019 2018

-DVA (pre-tax) \$(61) \$54
+DVA (pre-tax) \$(58) \$54

 Long-Term Subordinated Loans

 Long-term subordinated loans consist of long-term subordinated loans from parent and group undertakings, which are unsecured and carry interest at a margin over the U.S. Federal Reserve's Federal Funds rate.
 The margin is reset on a periodic basis to reflect changes in GS Group's weighted average cost of debt.
 Long-term subordinated loans constitute regulatory capital as approved by the PRA, subject to any regulatory capital deductions, and are repayable subject to PRA approval.